learnweb/moodle-mod_collabora/README.md

 This plugin should go into mod/collabora.
 Upon installation, several default settings need to be defined for this activity (see Settings).

 ## Settings of the activity module
-- the Collabora URL (the URL of the Collabora Online Server URL)
+- the Collabora URL (the URL of the Collabora Online Server)
 - the default format (File upload, Specified text, Spreadsheet, Wordprocessor document or Presentation)
 - the default display (current tab or new tab)
 - the default display name
 - the default display description

-## Screenshots
-to be continued